choilab/BTN707-CompGen/2-ASO-off-finder/README.md

 ### Different types of standard ASOs

-1\.
-Gapmer ASO
+**1\.
+Gapmer ASO**

 Gapmer ASOs have modifications in the phosphate backbone to support RNAse H activity and in the sugar (ribose) ring for higher affinity (e.g. LNA).

 Modified nucleotides are only present in the wing of ASOs.
-Normal nucleotides about 10 bases in the central region.[^2]
+Normal nucleotides are present about 10 bases in the central region.
+Target RNA sequence is cleaved by RNAse H.[^2]

 [^2]: [DeVos, S. L., & Miller, T. M. (2013).
 Antisense oligonucleotides: treating neurodegeneration at the level of RNA.
 Neurotherapeutics, 10(3), 486-497.](https://doi.org/10.1007/s13311-013-0194-5)

-2\.
-Splice-switching ASO
+**2\.
+Splice-switching ASO**

 Splice-switching ASOs does not use RNAse H-mediated cleavage of target RNAs.
 Instead, it sterically blocks the target RNA and regulate pre-mRNA splicing and repairing of defective RNA.[^3]